-Since January 1, 2012, Boston Properties, Inc. issued an aggregate of 2,347,500 shares of its common stock under its ATM program for gross proceeds of approximately \$249.8 million and net proceeds of approximately \$247.2 million.
+Since January 1, 2012, Boston Properties, Inc. issued an aggregate of 2,347,500 shares of its common stock under its "at the market" ("ATM") stock offering program for gross proceeds of approximately \$249.8 million and net proceeds of approximately \$247.2 million.
 Boston Properties, Inc. contributed the net proceeds from such sales to us in exchange for a number of OP Units equal to the number of shares issued.
-As of August 6, 2012, Boston Properties, Inc. has approximately \$305.3 million remaining under this ATM program.
+Boston Properties, Inc.'s ATM stock offering program provides it with the ability to sell from time to time up to an aggregate of \$600.0 million of its common stock through sales agents for a three-year period.
+As of November 2, 2012, approximately \$305.3 million remained available for issuance under this ATM program.
 We intend to use the net proceeds from the sales for general business purposes, which may include investment opportunities and debt reduction.
 Pending such uses, we may invest the net proceeds in short-term, interest-bearing securities.